SC EPSCoR/IDeA Solicitation Number 4-2017

 The Principal Investigator and all senior personnel must complete Current and Pending support document in Appendix E.

-All proposals must be assembled as a single PDF in the following sequence (the number of pages in parentheses is the maximum number of pages allowed):
+Proposal must be constructed in the following sequence (the number of pages in parentheses is the maximum number of pages allowed):

 - Project Summary (1 page)

-- List of Collaborators (Appendix B) (2 page)
+- List of Collaborators (Appendix B) (2 pages)